 Location: SR 179 Sedona

 27. Chapel of the Holy Cross

 For truly awe-inspiring views head over to the Chapel of the Holy Cross, a unique Roman Catholic church built in between 2 massive red rock formations.
-This was rightfully so voted as one of the top man made wonders in Arizona – a hard feat as the state is home to many incredible sights, both natural & man-made.
+This was rightfully so voted as one of the top man-made wonders in Arizona.
+Really, this is a hard feat as the state is home to many incredible sights, both natural & man-made.
 The architecture inside is incredible (a student of Frank Lloyd Wright designed the place) but the jaw dropping views right outside the Chapel doors is what draws thousands and thousands of tourists from around the world each year to take in the majestic red rock landscapes.

 The Chapel is one of Sedona’s most powerful vortex sites.
-A vortex site is an area which supposedly has a lot of positive natural energy and many visitors claim to feel rejuvenated after visiting these sites.
+A vortex site is an area which supposedly has a lot of positive natural energy.
+Many visitors claim to feel rejuvenated after visiting these sites.
 There are several hikes in the area also reported to harvest strong vortex energies and you can even sign up for a special tour of the various vortex sites.

 Location: Sedona, Arizona